iluwatar/java-design-patterns/decorator/README.md

 ---
+title: "Decorator Pattern in Java: Extending Classes Dynamically"
-title: Decorator
+shortTitle: Decorator
+description: "Learn how the Decorator Design Pattern enhances flexibility in Java programming by allowing dynamic addition of responsibilities to objects without modifying their existing code.
+Explore real-world examples and implementation."
 category: Structural
 language: en
 tag:
   - Enhancement
   - Extensibility
   - Gang of Four
   - Object composition
   - Wrapping
 ---

 ## Also known as